ecg-icas/icas/src/source/feeds.rst

    sellside API.

 .. note::
-   If an ad in the feed is unchanged w.r.t. the previous time it was imported, we will skip over this ad and leave it unchanged in our system.
+   If an ad in the feed remains unchanged (compared to previous import, including image urls), we will skip over this ad and leave it unchanged in our system.
 This also means we will **not** attempt to download the images and process them again.
-   This will speed up processing significantly and cut down on calls to your image server.
+   This is an optimisation that allows us to speed up processing significantly and cut down on calls to your image server.
    Any change in the ad (including it re-appearing in the feed if it wasn't present the previous time) will update the ad and trigger image re-processing.